MSc Climate Change Science and PolicyFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 - Project Phase 2: An independent investigation of a chosen topic, supervised by one of the academic team.
-The project is to be submitted as a written thesis and the main findings to be presented in a Research Colloquium.
+The project is to be submitted as a written thesis and the main findings will be presented in a research colloquium.